huggingface/blog/fine-tune-whisper.md

 [Wav2Vec 2.0](https://arxiv.org/abs/2006.11477), which are pre-trained
 on un-labelled audio data, Whisper is pre-trained on a vast quantity of **labelled** audio-transcription data, 680,000 hours to be precise.
-This is an order of magnitude larger than the un-labelled audio data used to train Wav2Vec 2.0 (60,000 hours).
+This is an order of magnitude more data than the un-labelled audio data used to train Wav2Vec 2.0 (60,000 hours).
 What is more, 117,000 hours of this pre-training data is multilingual ASR data.
 This results in checkpoints that can be applied to over 96 languages, many of which are considered